NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 Then, we deploy our `DemoV2` contract.
 This will be the contract that we'll upgrade our proxy to.

+Next, we encode a call to the `setName` function in the `DemoV2` contract.
+This function takes a single argument, a string, which we'll set to `"Example Name"`.
+This encoded function call will be used to call the `setName` function on the `DemoV2` contract when we upgrade the proxy.

 Finally, we call the `upgradeAndCall` method on the `ProxyAdmin` contract.
-This method takes three arguments: the proxy contract, the new implementation contract, and a data parameter that can be used to call an additional function.
-We don't need it right now, so we'll leave it blank by setting it to an empty hex string (`"0x"`).
+This method takes three arguments: the proxy contract, the new implementation contract, and a data parameter that can be used to call an additional function on the target contract.
+In this case, we're calling the `setName` function on the `DemoV2` contract with the encoded function call we created earlier.
 We also provide the `from` option to ensure that the upgrade is called from the owner of the `ProxyAdmin` contract.

 Lastly, we again return the `ProxyAdmin` and proxy contracts so that we can use them in our next module.